uikit/uikit-site/docs/pages/margin.md

 ***

-## Margin on wrapping elements
+## Dynamic wrapping

-To add spacing to stacking elements, for example inline elements that wrap on smaller vieports, just add the `uk-margin` attribute to their parent container.
+To add spacing to stacking elements, for example inline elements that wrap on smaller viewports, just add the `uk-margin` attribute to their parent container.
 It will automatically add the `.uk-margin-small-top` class to the lower element.

 ```html
 <div uk-margin>